G20 summit opens in Bali with a plea for unity as Ukraine war tops agenda

 Monday's meeting was the first time the two had met in person since Biden became president and the talks appeared to signal an improvement in relations between the superpowers after a downward spiral in recent months.

-The Ukraine war and a global spike in inflation is overshadowing the summit, the first time the meeting is being held since Russia's February invasion of its neighbour.
+The G20 summit is being held for the first time since Russia's February invasion of Ukraine, which Moscow has described as a "special military operation".

-The invasion triggered calls by some Western leaders for a boycott of the summit and for the withdrawal of Russian President Vladimir Putin's invitation.
+The war has triggered calls by some Western leaders for a boycott of the summit and for the withdrawal of Russian President Vladimir Putin's invitation.

 Indonesia resisted, refusing to withdraw Putin's invitation, and also rejecting what Indonesian sources say has been pressure from G7 nations to condemn Russia at the summit this week.